zikunz/tp/docs/UserGuide.md

 6. Order details will then be added into the system.

 Note:
-1. Order has to contain at least 1 item to be added into the system.
+> 📄 Order has to contain at least 1 item to be added into the system. <br>
-2. The customer name cannot exceed 30 characters including spaces.
+> 📄 The customer name cannot exceed 30 characters including spaces. <br>
-3. Item quantity to be inputted into the order cannot be less than 1 or more than the current stock in the inventory.
+> 📄 Item quantity to be inputted into the order cannot be less than 1 or more than the current stock in the inventory.
+> <br>
-4. Item quantity for each item inputted into the order would be removed from the inventory stock of that item and tracked separately.
-The quantity would only be returned and added back to the inventory count for that item if the order is not done and deleted.
+> 📄 Item quantity for each item inputted into the order would be removed from the inventory stock of that item and tracked separately.
+The quantity would only be returned and added back to the inventory count for that item if the order is not done and deleted. <br>
-5. When adding the same item twice into the order, it will not combine the total stock of that item added but instead show as 2 separate additions of the same item.
+> 📄 When adding the same item twice into the order, it will not combine the total stock of that item added but instead show as 2 separate additions of the same item. <br>
-6. While adding items into the order, if the app encounters any format error in the input, it may cause order details to be added wrongly.
-Do use [`orders delete`](#234-remove-an-order-orders-delete) feature to delete the order and re-input the order details in the correct format.
+> 📄 While adding items into the order, if the app encounters any format error in the input, it may cause order details to be added wrongly.
+Do use [`orders delete`](#234-remove-an-order-orders-delete) feature to delete the order and re-input the order details in the correct format. <br>
-7. When in doubt, do follow the prompts shown on the command terminal.
+> 📄 When in doubt, do follow the prompts shown on the command terminal. <br>

 Format: